HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 <figcaption>Figure 21.
 Average distribution of FCP experiences per ecommerce platform.</figcaption>
 </figure>

 [First Contentful Paint](./performance#first-contentful-paint) measures the time it takes from navigation until content such as text or an image is first displayed.
 In this context, **fast** means FCP in under one second, **slow** means FCP in 3 seconds or more, and **moderate** is everything in between.
-Note that third party content and code may have a significant impact on FCP.
+Note that third-party content and code may have a significant impact on FCP.

 All top-six ecommerce platforms have worse FCP on mobile than desktop: less fast and more slow.
 Note that FCP is affected by device capability (processing power, memory, etc.) as well as connectivity.